 - Possibly fewer surgeries and lower cost

 - Better cosmetic result

 Delayed Breast Reconstruction

 In cases where cancer is more advanced and additional treatments like radiation and chemotherapy are necessary, it is recommended to wait before having reconstruction.
 This is called delayed reconstruction.
 Chemotherapy can cause problems with healing after large reconstructions, but more importantly, radiation can have some very negative effects on breast reconstruction.
-There is a strong association with problems and complications in implant reconstructions and radiation therapy.
+There is a strong association between problems and complications in implant reconstructions and radiation therapy.
 In addition, radiation can make reconstructions made of your own tissue smaller and more firm and unshapely.
-Women with larger tumors and tumor in their lymph nodes are more likely to need radiation therapy and most reconstructive surgeons would recommend waiting six months to a year before having reconstructive surgery.
+Women with larger tumors and tumors in their lymph nodes are more likely to need radiation therapy and most reconstructive surgeons would recommend waiting six months to a year before having reconstructive surgery.
 There are benefits to delayed reconstruction as well: